 We’ve brought you five of the best waterproofing tips for ensuring you stay dry on your next camping trip.
 Follow our expert advice, and you can rest assured that leaks will be a problem of the past.

 1. Repair Any Damage

-If you have a waterproof tent which has become damaged or broken down, it’s often still possible to fix it.
+If you have a waterproof tent that has become damaged or broken down, it’s often still possible to fix it.
 For example, if a seam has sprung a leak, you can simply reseal them.
 This is one of the first areas of your tent to check for damage before you use it.
-You can reseal your tent by just pulling off any seam tape which is peeling and then apply some fresh seam sealer.
+You can reseal your tent by just pulling off any seam tape which is peeling and then applying some fresh seam sealer.

 It’s also possible to reapply a waterproof coating to any old tent.
 Just clean off all of the old coating flakes then paint polyurethane sealant in a thin layer onto the tent.
 Bear in mind, however, that you’ll need to leave these sealants for 24 hours to ensure that they are completely dry, so you’ll need to ensure a place is prepared for spreading out the tent until the drying process is over.